emberjs/rfcs/text/0876-support-for-es-accessor-decorators.md

 ### Migration path

-💡 **Big bicture:** Legacy decorators support continues to exist in both Babel and TypeScript.
+💡 **Big picture:** Legacy decorators support continues to exist in both Babel and TypeScript.
 However, decorator compilation is a *package-level* concern, which means it cannot be done at any level more granular than that.

 The overall migration path will work like this: